 Emerging Leaders of Color

-Emerging Leaders of Color (ELOC) is a free 8-month pathway program for underrepresented high school students, introducing them to:
+Emerging Leaders of Color (ELOC) is a free 8-month pathway program for high school students, introducing them to:

 - Business classes, faculty, and career options